Who and How? Adverse Selection and flexible Moral Hazard: Applications

 \begin{proposition} In any optimal mechanism for the above specification, for all $\th\colon$ $supp(\mu_{\theta}) \subseteq \{\underline{x},\overline{x}\}$. \end{proposition}

+When the agent is risk averse and $z$ is concave the principal faces a risk-sharing vs. cost-saving tradeoff.
+As seen in the previous examples, on the one hand, a concave $z$ implies that generating mean-preserving spreads reduces the effort costs, favoring the implementation of distributions that place all the mass on extreme output realizations.
+On the other hand, implementing such extreme distributions requires a large variation on payments associated with on-path low and high output realizations.
+The agent's risk aversion then implies that a larger risk premium must be offered to compensate the agent for the higher variability in his on-path wage.
+Condition \eqref{condition} guarantees that the effort cost savings dominate the additional risk premium the principal must offer to the agent and, hence, imply that only maximally spread out distributions will be implemented.

 By the Proposition, all distributions recommended have binary support at the extreme output realizations.
 Each distribution can again be identified by the probability of high output.
-Even when the principal's problem cannot conveniently be maximized $\th$-pointwise, the reduction to binary distribution allows us to write the principal's problem as a one-dimensional control problem with control $p_{\theta} \in [0,1]$. \#
+Even when the principal's problem cannot conveniently be maximized $\th$-pointwise, the reduction to binary distribution allows us to write the principal's problem as a one-dimensional control problem with control $p_{\theta} \in [0,1]$, which denotes the probability of $\bar{x}$.
+To determine an optimal wage $w_\th$ that satisfies on-path obedience, use \Cref{thm:Characterization}, item 3.
+With the specification in this example, the Gâteaux derivative given a distribution $\mu$ is $ c_\mu(\th,x) = h(\th)K'\Paren{\int_X z(y) \de \mu(y) }z(x)$.
+Hence, with the binary distribution, we can set wages\footnote{Here, $\ul z := z(\ul x)$ and $\bar z := z(\bar x)$.}